Dr Sarah Jarvis, MBE

 For more articles like this, make sure you explore our blog and guides.

-A pre-existing is any medical condition for which medical advice, diagnosis, care, or treatment was recommended or received before applying for a travel insurance policy.
-For some conditions, we'll need to know if they have ever been present, whilst for others if they occurred within a certain period.
+“Pre-existing” refers to any medical condition for which medical advice, diagnosis, care, or treatment was recommended or received before applying for a travel insurance policy.
+For some conditions, we'll need to know if they have ever been present, whilst, for others, we need to know if they occurred within a certain period

-A pre-existing condition is a diagnosed medical condition that existed before taking out a policy.
-We'll ask a series of questions about the medical history for you and any travellers on your quote.
-If you answer yes to any of these, you will need to tell us about the traveller's conditions.
+We'll ask you a series of questions about the medical history for you and any travellers on your quote.
+If you answer yes to any of these, you will need to tell us more about that condition.
 This could be a condition that a traveller has now or has had in the past.
-If you are not sure what conditions you need to declare, we have online support available to help you 24/7!
+This makes it easy to know what you need to disclose.

-It is simple and quick to do!
-After you've told us about your trip details and answered some medical history questions, you can add your pre-existing conditions, one by one, for each traveller.
+It’s easy to tell us about your medical conditions!
+After you've provided your trip details and answered some medical history questions, you can add your pre-existing conditions, one by one, for each traveller on your policy.
 You'll only need to enter your details once; it's all online, and there's no need to call or provide details of your conditions in writing.

 Single Trip insurance is for one-off, individual trips and will cover your specified travel dates.
 This is usually up to 45 days; however, some insurance providers can cover up to 94 days.
 If you’re not a frequent traveller, single trip cover is a great option and will likely be cheaper than an annual multi-trip cover.